 I gave him space, out of respect, and took a few steps away.
 I gazed at the scenery.
 Many gravestones were like Julia’s, with their crosses and engraved words.
 As I studied them, I noticed something peculiar about the gravestone next to Julia’s.
 Both were twin sets in height and color.

 Frowning, I squatted down in front of the gravestone.
 Straining my eyes, I began to read the worn away words.

 I stared at the gravestone, clutching the flowers.
 My mind swirled as I saw this familiar name connected with the last name.
 My last name.

 I jumped to my feet and spun around, only to find empty space.
 Charles was gone.
 I looked at where he stood a moment ago, holding the flowers that now felt heavy in my hands.
 As I looked back at the gravestone, I read the last few words near the bottom.

 May our love never be forgotten.

-Amie Rehmann is an 8th grade homeschool student in Orange County California.
-When not writing, Amie is busy painting, volunteering with Kitty Devore Cat Rescue and creating YouTube content.
-Amie was just accepted to Orange County School of the Arts – Creative Writing Conservatory for 9th grade.
+Amie is an 8th grade homeschooler from Orange County.
+When not writing, Amie is busy painting, volunteering with cat rescue, and creating YouTube content.
+She was just accepted at a creative writing conservatory.